How can you create an inclusive walking tour in Berlin?

 2.2.
 Audio and Visual Accessibility

-Provide audio descriptions and visual aids for landmarks and points of interest along the tour.
-This can be helpful for visually impaired individuals.
-Additionally, consider using handouts or mobile apps that provide written information for those who may have trouble hearing.
+Offer audio descriptions and visual aids for the sights and points of interest along the tour.
+Along these lines, this can be useful for those who are visually impaired.
+You can also have handouts or mobile apps with written information for those who have a hearing impairment.

 3. Inclusive Narrative